uni-bremen-agst/SEE/Server/Backend/README.md

 ### File Service

-The file service allows for storing and retrieving files that are stored in MinIO buckets.
+The file service allows for storing and retrieving files that are required to render Code Cities in SEE clients.
 Metadata to identify and retrieve files are stored in the relational database.